AdaCore/libadalang/user_manual/python_api_tutorial.rst

 Now that you are familiar with Libadalang's :ref:`core-concepts`, let's actually do some practice with the Python API.

-.. note:: Libadalang's Python API supports Python 2.7+ and Python 3.7+.
+.. note:: Libadalang's Python API supports Python 3.9 and 3.10.

 Preliminary setup
 =================